Gao2546/Agentic_Platform_for_Search_and_Analyze_Data/README.md

 **GitHub Actions:** When code is pushed (PySpark, Airflow DAGs), it will automatically build a Docker Image and push it to the Registry.

 **1. Pipeline Validate AI Tool Script**
-Pre-validation Pipeline for Code Review Before Entering Sandbox **Static Code Analysis & Security Check (Pre-execution)**
+**Static Code Analysis & Security Check (Pre-execution)**
-- Before the system builds and runs the AI-generated Tool Script (AI Schedule) in an isolated Docker container, add a static analysis layer to verify the code without running it.
-This will save resources and prevent crashes.
-    1. **Syntax & AST Check:** Uses modules such as `ast` (for Python) to verify that the code structure is correct and can be compiled successfully.
-    2. **Linter & Malicious Pattern Scanner:** Scans for unauthorized library imports (such as `os.system`, `subprocess` for hacking) or detects infinite loops without a conditional break.
-    3. **Language-Specific Compiler Check:** If the AI synthesizes code in a low-level language (such as Go or Rust), attempt to run the command `go build` or `cargo check` in a limited environment to evaluate the results first.
-If there are errors from the compiler, send the error log back to the AI for immediate correction (self-correction) without expending resources to run a full container.

 **2. Pipeline AI Code Sandbox**
 When AI generates a new Tool Script (AI Schedule), the code will first be run in an isolated Docker container to test its functionality and ensure it does not damage the system.
-Once validated, the path will be recorded in PostgreSQL, and Airflow will be instructed to use it for actual operations.

-**Resource & Time Limits:** Running AI-generated code in a Docker Container carries risks such as infinite loops or memory leaks. *Recommendations:* Strictly configure `cgroups` in Docker (e.g., limit RAM to 512MB, CPU to 1 core) and set a Timeout (e.g., kill the process immediately if the script runs for more than 60 seconds).

-**Network Restriction:** Code within the Sandbox should not have direct access to the internal Database (Postgres/Mongo).
-It should only be permitted to access the Internet for pulling external APIs.

-If the test fails, you must submit the error log to the LLM model for code improvement.

 ---

 ### 5. Kubernetes & Cloud Deployment

-Use **Minikube** to run K8s locally
+Use **Minikube** to run K8s locally.
-Write  `a .yaml file` to deploy the entire system (Airflow, Spark Workers, DBs, MinIO) to simulate real cloud operation

 ### Phase 2: Build AI Agent Application (Frontend & Backend)

 - 1. Front End (User Interface & Dashboard)

-    **Dashboard:** Displays news monitoring results, price graphs, financial statement trends, and *AI prediction outcomes*.

-    **Scope & Schedule Manager:** UI for creating scopes, tracking, and setting schedules.

 - 2. Back End (Core Services & API)
-    - User Session and Asset Management System
-    - API for Managing Scope (Add Topic, Add Goal)

-        1. Create New Scope
-        2. Add Topic of Scope
-        3. Add Scope Goal
-        4. Select Manual Scope or AI Scope
-        5. If Select Manual Scope Add new Schedule and define specific Goal for the Schedule (Manual Schedule or AI Schedule)

-             If **Manual Schedule**

-            1. Add Searching and Collect Data
-            2. Add ETL/ELT Task (Spark Processing)
-            3. AI Inference & Prediction
-            4. Data Visualizations/Summarize

         **Manual Schedule:** The user selects an existing Tool Script or uploads code (Python/Go) into the system (save to MinIO).

         **AI Schedule (Autonomous Agent):** The user sets a goal (e.g., "Retrieve the financial statements of Company X every quarter").
 The AI analyzes the goal and **generates a** new **tool script** or selects an existing one.
-The script is then sent to *the AI Code Sandbox* for testing.
-If successful, the tool is automatically added to the system and a batch task is set up in Airflow or a streaming task is initiated.

 ### Project Diagrams